Howard Tatum: Intrauterine devices

-Tatum sold the Tatum-T invention to the non-profit Population Council for $1, and earned nothing from sales of the devices.
+Tatum sold the Tatum-T invention to the non-profit Population Council for $1 and earned nothing from sales of the devices.
 However, due to patent issues, it was beaten to the US market in 1974 by the Cu-7 200, also known as the "copper-7", which was marketed by G. D. Searle & Company as Gravigard.
 The Tatum-T was sold in the US beginning in 1980.

 Following reports of serious medical problems associated with the Dalkon Shield intrauterine device, Tatum suggested the hypothesis at the initial August 1974 FDA hearing that the Dalkon Shield's multi-filament tail acted like a wick, drawing bacteria into the uterus.
-His further research supported the hypothesis, and Tatum wrote in a letter to the FDA on October 25, 1974 that, although his research did not definitively prove the link between the Dalkon Shield's tail and reported septic abortions and septicemia, the data suggested a causal relationship that he believed was sufficient to recommend against clinical usage of the device.
+His further research supported the hypothesis, and Tatum wrote in a letter to the FDA on October 25, 1974 that, although his research did not definitively prove the link between the Dalkon Shield's tail and reported septic abortions and sepsis, the data suggested a causal relationship that he believed was sufficient to recommend against clinical usage of the device.
 His research helped to convince the FDA of the Dalkon Shield's potential harms, and the committee extended a moratorium on sales of the device in the US.

-After the injuries and deaths caused by the Dalkon Shield, high costs of lawsuits spilled over to other IUD manufacturers.
-As a result, Searle removed both the Tatum-T and the copper-7 from US markets in 1986.
+After the injuries and deaths caused by the Dalkon Shield, the high costs of lawsuits spilled over to other IUD manufacturers.
+As a result, Searle removed both the Tatum-T and the copper-7 from the US markets in 1986.
 The Copper-T devices remained available for use in Canada.
 In 1988, the Paragard T380A copper IUD, based on Tatum's designs, was introduced to the US market.
 Many modern hormonal IUDs are also based on Tatum's T-shaped design.